GeneTheDev/E-Commerce-/README.md

 # E-Commerce-Site
-A simple e-commerce website that is built with flask  , project is structured using blueprints so that way routes are handled in a seperate dir keeping the code base organized.
+A simple e-commerce website that is built with flask  , project is structured using blueprints so that way routes are handled in a seperate dir keeping the code base organized and for better readability.

 # Project Description
 Features: